 Contact information for journalists and media

-The News Office is only able to take enquiries from accredited journalists and other media representatives.
+The Media Office is only able to take enquiries from accredited journalists and other media representatives.
 We must justify our work and, therefore, we are unfortunately not resourced to assist students, amateur film-makers or any other enquiries that will not result in information being widely published.
 Your local Neighbourhood Policing Team or the Safer Schools & Communities Team may be able to help.

 Requests for statistics